John Hamilton-Gordon, 1st Marquess of Aberdeen and Temair: Later life

 Aberdeen lived the later stages of his life at the House of Cromar in Tarland, Aberdeenshire, which he had built and where he died in 1934.
 His son, George, succeeded to the marquessate.

 The House of Cromar passed to Sir Alexander MacRobert in 1934 and it was renamed Alastrean House by his widow.
 It was leased to the RAF Benevolent Fund in 1984.

-Jokes Cracked by Lord Aberdeen, a collection of John Hamilton-Gordon's dinner party repartee, was first published in 1929.
+Jokes Cracked by Lord Aberdeen, a memoir collection of John Hamilton-Gordon's dinner party repartee, was first published in 1929.
 The "bafflingly unfunny" book, long out of print, gained a cult following in more recent times and was reissued in 2013.

 The Rocking Chair Ranche

-From 1883 until 1896, he was also an owner of and investor in the Rocking Chair Ranche located in Collingsworth County, Texas, together with his father-in-law, The 1st Baron Tweedmouth, and his brother-in-law Edward Marjoribanks, 2nd Baron Tweedmouth.
+From 1883 until 1896, he was also an owner of and investor in the Rocking Chair Ranche located in Collingsworth County, Texas, together with his father-in-law, Lord Tweedmouth, and his brother-in-law, Edward Marjoribanks.